metio/terraform-provider-k8s/docs/data-sources/longhorn_io_snapshot_v1beta2_manifest.md

 Required:

-- `volume` (String) the volume that this snapshot belongs to.This field is immutable after creation.Required
+- `volume` (String) the volume that this snapshot belongs to.
+This field is immutable after creation.
+Required

 Optional: